 Improved Workplace Morale

-When getting ready to implement 5S in a facility, many employees will likely be resistant to the idea.
+When getting ready to implement 5S in a workplace, many employees will likely be resistant to the idea.
 This is because people tend to not like change, and the idea behind waste elimination often sounds like job cuts to employees at first.
 Once the 5S implementation has been done, and employees can see how it not only benefits the company, but also makes their jobs better, the morale will typically change.
 Employees can feel empowered, and their work is much more efficient, which can be rewarding.
 Happier employees will make it much easier for a company to grow and expand.

-While not technically part of the 5S system (it is in the 6S system), safety is still seen as an important aspect of any workplace improvement strategy.
+While not technically part of the 5S system (it is in the 6S methodology), safety is still seen as an important aspect of any workplace improvement strategy.
 Improving safety is critical for any company to grow.
 A safer work environment will improve productivity, keep employees happy, and ensure the company remains in compliance with OSHA and other regulations.
 In the end, improved safety is one of the most important ways that 5S (or 6S) can help a company grow.